 - Wireless Mics System Input Cables: 2x Hosa XLR Cables

 - USB Hub of choice, you'll need at least 3 inputs

 - Micro HDMI to HDMI Cable if using a DSLR/Mirrorless Camera

-Now this is where things can get a little tricky, and where a lot of trial and error usually occurs.
-If you're planning to stream and record, or even capture your own desktop image and audio, Windows based computer make this part a lot easier to setup.
+Now, this is where things can get a little tricky, and where a lot of trial and error usually occurs.
+If you're planning to stream and record, or even capture your own desktop image and audio, Windows based computers make this part a lot easier to setup.
 You can get the exact same results with Mac OS, but you may have a couple of extra steps and things to know about.

 Here is all of the software I use to stream and record.

 OBS is one of the best and easiest programs to get you started with live streaming.
 It's free, open source, and available for Windows, Mac, and Linux.
 There is also an alternative version called Streamlabs OBS which is a bit more user friendly and operates more or less the same way as OBS.
 Since I am using a Mac OS Catalina, there are couple of things to note with OBS.
 It requires extra permissions to record audio that you'll need to give OBS, and you'll need iShowU Audio, which allows you to capture your Mac desktops audio, so if you're playing music during intermissions or something like that you'll need this program.
 There is also currently a bug at the time of writing this that if you type in a password on Mac it'll crash OBS, whether it be the system or browser password typed in.
 As far as I am aware, Windows does not have these issues.